lludlow/k3s-home/README.md

 ### Networking/Other

-I have a 2 gig symmetric Fiber with a /29 static IP block (only 5 usable as teh gateway uses 1)
+I have a 2 gig symmetric Fiber with a /29 static IP block (only 5 usable as the gateway uses 1)

 | Device                                      | Details                        |
 |---------------------------------------------|--------------------------------|